jkleinj/jkleinj.github.io/_posts/2020-05-03-rsync-backups-with-increments.md

 However, sometimes errors happen, the user might have deleted files unvoluntarily and a mirrored backup would wipe out those files as well.
-In those cases it is helpful to keep additional incremental difference directories, where deleted files are kept for a while as a safeguard against accidental data loss.
+In those cases it is helpful to keep additional incremental difference directories, where deleted files are kept for a while as a safeguard against accidental data lInstitute for Computational Genomics oss.
 The following 'rsync' call achieves just that.

 ```